 It is important to note that one cannot assume conduct is acceptable simply because an individual does not openly protest against it.
 In addition, some conduct may be considered sexual harassment even if it is not intended as such.
 In general, common sense is the best guide—treat other individuals fairly and with respect.

 Any reported incident involving sexual harassment by a faculty or staff member of the University must be reported to the human resources director, a vice president, the dean of student affairs, or Public Safety/University Police.
 There is no right of confidentiality by any University faculty or staff member regarding this type of violation.
 Reporting is mandatory by law.

 As required by law and in recognition of the health hazards of smoking and second-hand smoke, Plymouth State prohibits smoking in all buildings and facilities, including offices, classrooms and laboratories, studios, libraries, theaters and auditoriums, gymnasiums and athletic areas, and public reception areas.
 Smoking may be allowed in specifically designated outdoor areas.
-Smoking is not allowed within 20 feet of any University building or controlled premise, adjacent to air intake units, outside stairways, or on entrance ramps.
+Smoking is not allowed within 20 feet of any PSU building or controlled premise, adjacent to air intake units, outside stairways, or on entrance ramps.
 Smoking may also be prohibited in areas reserved for events where the sponsor determines the interests of non-smokers need to be protected.
 Some examples are graduation ceremonies, University receptions and events, groundbreaking ceremonies, and outdoor concerts.

 Class Changes and Cancellations

 Individual class cancellations are determined by faculty.
 In the event of an individual class cancellation, students will be notified through their PSU e-mail address.
 It is important for students to check their PSU e-mail for these and other important University announcements.